AS ANOTHER HOT SUMMER NIGHT WAS APPROACHING

 Since many times the same species appear in different situations through many posts, I have already memorized a nice catalog of species.
 In this post this is also the case, beside a few species that I haven't found, the ones that are mentioned were found long ago on aforementioned sites or elsewhere on the Internet.

-HTTP is in use instead of HTTPS and no protocol redirection is in place.
 Be careful and do not enter sensitive information in that website as your data won't be encrypted.

 It's also a good habit to always hover links before clicking them in order to see the actual link in the bottom-left corner of your browser.